tgip-work/gitlab-runner/README.md

 To deploy the Gitlab runner template you need to have the following ready:

 - An AWS account
 - An  account on the Gitlab server you want to connect the runner to.
-Could be [gitlab.com](https://gitlab.com/) or an enterprise Gitlab server.
+Could be [gitlab.com](https://gitlab.com/) or your organization's enterprise Gitlab server.
 - A Gitlab project on the Gitlab server.
-If you want to hit the ground running deploying AWS resources using this Gitlab runner you can fork this <a href="https://gitlab.com/scaniadevtools/gitlab-samples/gitlab-aws-helloworld" target="_blank">Helloworld AWS sample</a>.
+Could be an empty project, we only need it do connect the runner to for the first time.

-You should also collect the following information to provide as parameters during the deployment process:
+You should also collect the following information to provide as parameters during the installation of the runner:

-- The AWS VPC id where you want to deploy the runner. (<a href="https://console.aws.amazon.com/vpc" target="_blank">Check your VPCs and subnets</a>)
+- The AWS VPC id where you want to deploy the runner. (<a href="https://console.aws.amazon.com/vpc" target="_blank">Check your VPCs and subnets</a>, may require being logged in to AWS)
 - The Subnet Id of a subnet with Internet access in the VPC.
 - If you want to be able to log in remotely using SSH for e.g. debugging you need:
-  - An AWS key pair name (<a href="https://console.aws.amazon.com/ec2/v2/home#KeyPairs:sort=keyName" target="_blank">AWS Keys</a>)
+  - An AWS key pair name (<a href="https://console.aws.amazon.com/ec2/v2/home#KeyPairs:sort=keyName" target="_blank">AWS Keys</a>, may require being logged in to AWS)

   - The CIDR block you want to be able to remotely SSH login from.
 E.g. if you want to login with SSH from your current IP adress and it is `123.234.111.222` then enter `123.234.111.222/32` as CIDR.
     Your current IP adress can be found <a href="http://checkip.amazonaws.com/" target="_blank">here.</a>